 Challenging Behaviour and Rewards

 The use of rewards should be about teaching skills and your child progressing.
 The reward should be to support your child in acknowledging their achievements.
 This in itself can be a skill that needs to be taught.
-My son could’t care less about collecting stickers or tokens when we started.
-However when he started to realise this might get him chocolate or IPad time he was interested.
+My son couldn’t care less about collecting stickers or tokens when we started.
+However when he started to realise this might get him chocolate or iPad time he was interested.
 Now he is older I can see he is proud and happy when he is praised and rewarded, its fantastic to see his giant smile when he gets another sticker for his chart.

 If stickers don’t work try the now and next board or tokens.
 Some children will struggle with rewards systems and take some time to get use to them.
 If its really not working I would go back to the start and reconsider the reward you are offering.
 If you continue to struggle with challenging behaviour it may be important to look at identifying the root of that behaviour first.